Skip to main content

 The opening greetings of the Epistle to the Alexandrians was reconstructed using the 16th chapter of the Epistle to the Romans.

-Several scholars have argued, largely on the basis of internal evidence, that the 16th chapter of Romans represents the opening of a separate letter of Paul that was later appended to the Epistle to the Romans erroneously.
+Several scholars, such as Richard Longenecker, have argued, largely on the basis of internal evidence, that the 16th chapter of Romans represents the opening of a separate letter of Paul that was later appended to the Epistle to the Romans erroneously.

 It is worth noting that in many manuscripts, the Epistle to the Hebrews immediately follows the Epistle to the Romans.
 This may explain how, through a scribal error, the original opening of the Epistle to the Hebrews got attached to the end of the preceding Epistle to the Romans.